navi-language/website/learn.md

 - The `let` keyword is used to declare a variable.
 - The `name` variable is a string type, or you can use `let name: string = "World";` to declare it.
 - The `message` variable is defined by a string interpolation (Like JavaScript) by using "``", and the `${name}` is a variable reference.
-- The `io.println` function is used to print a string to the console.
+- The `println` function is used to print a string to the console, the `println` and `print` function is default imported from the `std.io` module.
 - Use `;` to end a statement.
 - Finally, the Code style uses 4 spaces for indentation.\